judka-uriel/uriel-book/uriel_en.md

 This was one of my first programs, and programming the calculation of physical, emotional, intellectual cycles was good practice.
 But the program's result had no meaning.

+Incidentally, what the rabbis say about gradually diminishing joy and then increasing joy each day resembles the sinusoidal curve of the emotional cycle in biorhythms.
 -->

 In the Talmud it was long observed that the evil eye (*ayin ha‑ra*) can affect